-Ethnic European
+Ethnic Diversity European Population

 Ethnic European continent is home to a large number of diverse ethnic groups.
 From the Iberian Peninsula in the west to Russia in the east, Europe exudes a rich cultural diversity.
 In this article, we will explore some of Europe’s most famous ethnic groups, exploring their history, unique cultural traditions, and the legacies they have left in modern society.